What is zero-day?

-The definition of Zero-day
+The definition of zero-day vulnerability

 A Zero-day attack occurs when the developer of a system has had zero days to fix a bug before cybercriminals have exploited it.
 It can also be referred to as 0-day.